Useful Tips to Start Developing on Android

 Written by on Wednesday, July 30th 2014

-Nowadays with such easy access to information, the web is full of tutorials where people share their knowledge about different subjects.
+Have you ever wondered how to make an app?
+The web is full of tutorials where people share their knowledge about different subjects.
 As we have a team of app developers working daily with programming, we decided to ask two Android experts a few questions about Android Development.
 We already talked about iOS before, but today it’s Android time!
 Say hello to our special guests: Sérgio and Guido !

 1. How and why did you start developing apps for Android?